 Developing life skills through CAS

 Creativity, activity, service (CAS) is one of the three core elements that IB students must complete as part of their Diploma Programme (DP).
 CAS provides students with the opportunity to: reflect on what they’ve learned, develop strategies for personal growth, and embrace new challenges and contribute to local and global communities.
-We look back on some of the interesting student initiatives of 19-20.

 What does CAS stand for?